 - Whether the taxpayer used professional tax preparation assistance (sample data).

-- Whether the taxpayer filed individual or corporate tax returns.
+- Whether the taxpayer filed an individual or corporate tax return.

 Corporate Income and Franchise Tax